Just imagine that you booked your ultimate golf bucket list trip. Maybe you chose somewhere like Pebble Beach, St.

 Regardless of the bag you pick from this list, make sure you use these tips to ensure you end up getting your clubs to the destination safely.

 - To protect your club heads, detach your driver and fairways woods if they are adjustable.
 Then, store them in the pockets of your bag itself or in a separate, checked bag to save room and reduce weight.

 - Use towels or bubble wrap for irons or other clubs.
 Even though it’s more work you can ensure they don’t get scratched up.

 - Double check the weight before you go to the airport and confirm with the airlines how much weight is allowed per bag before having to pay extra.

 - You don’t want to put anything expensive with your clubs in case they are lost (i.e. GPS watch, expensive rangefinder, golf GPS, etc.).

 - Always take pictures before you go so you have documentation in case anything happens in transit.

 For more traveling tips and information, check out our full guide on How to Travel with Golf Clubs.

 If you’re going to golf and travel, your number one priority is to make sure they ended up at the destination safely.
 A broken wood can ruin your mood and experience that you might have spent a lot of money on.

-Pick up one of these golf travel bags so that you can start playing new courses in 2020 and start enjoying golf more than ever before.
+Pick up one of these golf travel bags, book one of those lifetime golf trips and start enjoying golf more than ever before.